dccuchile/wefe/doc/user_guide.rst

 >>> from wefe.datasets.datasets import load_weat
 >>> import gensim.downloader as api

-1. Load the embedding models in a :code:`WordEmbeddingModel` object.
+1. Load a word embeddings model as a :code:`WordEmbeddingModel` object.

 Load the Word Embedding pretrained model from gensim and then, create a :code:`WordEmbeddingModel` instance with it.
-For this example, we will use a glove model of 25 dimensions trainer with a twitter dataset.
+For this example, we will use a glove model of 25 dimensions trained with a twitter dataset.

 >>> twitter_25 = api.load('glove-twitter-25')